Rule 5160-4-06 | Specific provisions for evaluation and management (E&M) services.

 (3) Federally qualified health center, outpatient health facility, or rural health clinic.
 Policies are set forth in Chapter 5160-28 of the Administrative Code.
-Specific claim format requirements may apply.
+Specific claim formats may apply.

 (B) Service-related provisions.

 (1) After-hours care.
-Additional payment may be made for E&M services provided in an office or clinic setting after regularly scheduled business hours.
+Additional payment may be made for E&M services provided in a non-hospital setting after regularly scheduled business hours.

 (2) Bundled services.
 No separate payment is made for E&M services provided in conjunction with certain covered diagnostic or therapeutic procedures, which are identified in other rules in Chapter 5160-4 of the Administrative Code.